Monmouth, Oregon

-Monmouth (/ˈmɒnməθ/) is a city in Polk County in the U.S. state of Oregon.
-It was named for Monmouth, Illinois, the origin of its earliest settlers.
-The population is 11,110 at the 2020 Census and it is part of the Salem Metropolitan Statistical Area.
+Monmouth (/ˈmɒnməθ/) is a city of Polk County in the U.S. state of Oregon.
+It was named after Monmouth, Illinois, the origin of its earliest settlers.
+The population is 11,110 as of the 2020 Census; and Monmouth is part of the Salem Metropolitan Statistical Area.
 The city is home to Western Oregon University.
-The city’s first public library opened in 1934 called the Monmouth Public Library.
+The city’s first public library, Monmouth Public Library, opened in 1934.

 History

 Monmouth was settled in 1853 by a group of pioneers who allocated 640 acre to build both a city and a "college under the auspices of the Christian Church", and proceeds from the sale of these lands were used to found Monmouth University, currently known as Western Oregon University.

 For decades, Monmouth was a dry town that banned the sale of alcoholic beverages in supermarkets, restaurants and bars.
 Monmouth's status as the last dry town in Oregon was ended by a popular vote in the November 2002 election.